h-be/acorn-release/README.md

 ```

 ## Update acorn version

+Make sure you're in a terminal with access to `node`, as well as the `hc` command line tools, for `hc package`.
+This is likely a nix-shell.

 In order to update the Acorn version that is packaged here, a script is included, just run: